Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/3-run-container.md

 	az container create -g azure-ml-rg -n ml-container --image REGISTRY_NAME.azurecr.io/text-analytics-server --dns-name-label DNS_NAME --ports 80 --ip-address public --registry-username REGISTRY_NAME --registry-password PASSWORD
 	```

 	What is the significance of the DNS name label?
 Once a container instance is launched, you can retrieve a fully qualified domain name for placing REST calls to software running in the container.
-The DNS name label that you enter becomes the first segment of the FQDN — for example, ```textalyzer.northcentralus.azurecontainer.io```.
+The DNS name label becomes the first segment of the FQDN — for example, ```DNS_NAME_LABEL.northcentralus.azurecontainer.io```.

-	> The DNS name label doesn't have to be unique within Azure, but it does have to be unique in the region in which the container instance is hosted.
+	> The DNS name label doesn't have to be unique within Azure, but it does have to be unique in the region in which the container instance is created.

 	The port number that you entered is significant, too.
 Inside the **Dockerfile** from which you built the container image is a statement that opens port 8008 in the container: